google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Economy Mode

-Always use Economy Mode when running light loads.
-The engine will slow down to match your power draw, saving fuel and making the generator much quieter.
-For heavy loads (microwave, space heater), turn Economy Mode off for full power.
+Always use Economy Mode for light loads.
+The engine slows to match your power draw, saving fuel and making the generator quieter.
+For heavy loads above ~800W (microwave, space heater), turn Economy Mode off for full power.

 Image Placement 04